Dodgers erupt late to beat Giants

 Betts' three-run insurance home run came in the eighth against right-hander Shaun Anderson.
 The long ball was Betts' fourth of the season with his new club.
 It was a hard-luck defeat for the Giants, who received a solid effort from Gausman.
 His 6 1/3-inning outing was his longest of the season and the right-hander gave up three hits while being charged with a run that crossed the plate after he departed.
 He had no walks and six strikeouts.

-The advantage proved to be too slim against a Dodgers offense that entered with the major league lead in runs scored at 81.
-The Dodgers also entered tied for first in home runs with the New York Yankees (27) and were fourth in slugging percentage.
+The advantage proved to be too slim against a Dodgers offense that has scored 87 runs, tied with the Atlanta Braves for most in the majors.
+The Dodgers also are tied with the San Diego Padres for the lead in home runs (29) and are third in slugging percentage.
 Four Dodgers relievers held the Giants scoreless over the final 3 1/3 innings.
 Left-hander Jake McGee (1-0) pitched an inning of scoreless relief to earn his first victory with the Dodgers.